erdogant/hgboost/docs/pages/html/_sources/Cross validation and hyperparameter tuning.rst.txt

 In ``hgboost`` we incorporated hyperparameter optimization using a ``hyperopt``.
 The goal is to evaluate the value of the combination of parameters in the learning process.

-We evaluate in total thousands of parameter combinations in the learning process.
-To ensure stability, the k-fold crossvalidation comes into play which leads to even more evaluations.
+We evaluate thousands of parameter combinations in the learning process.
+To ensure stability, the k-fold crossvalidation comes into play.
 To keep the computation costs low, we can decide to only cross-validate the top k detected models using the parameter ``top_cv_evals=10`` in :func:`hgboost.hgboost.hgboost`.
 By default, we enable parallel processing.
 Each fit is scored based on the desired evaluation metric and the parameters of the best fit are used.

 The specific list of parameter used for tuning are lised in section **classification** and **regression**.